A Tapestry of the Ages

 More Previews of The Book of Tales

-To Read Further, Go To:
+To Read Further, go to:

 A CASE FOR THE TALES—to read a work that sheds light on long-lost truths that the majority of modern Christians know nothing about.

-ROLL CALL OF THE INTREPID—to see that this work was only possible because of the visionary efforts of a great cloud of discoverers, translators, and scholars.
+ROLL CALL OF THE INTREPID—to see that, this work was only possible because of the visionary efforts of a great cloud of discoverers, translators, and scholars.

 ARGUMENTS FOR AUTHENTICITY—to learn that many of the apocryphal accounts exist in perfect harmony with the canonical record.